agntcy/telemetry-hub/metrics_computation_engine/README.md

 **Note**: LLM configuration can be provided via environment variables (global defaults) or per-request in the `llm_judge_config` parameter.
 Request-level configuration takes precedence.

 ### Examples Directory
+Several [example scripts](./src/metrics_computation_engine/examples/) are available to help you get started with the MCE.

 The examples directory contains practical scripts: